 Chunking, metadata, and what else drives retrieval quality

-Beyond article-level structure, two technical dimensions shape how well a RAG system retrieves from your knowledge base: how content is chunked and how it is tagged with metadata.
+Beyond article-level structure, several technical dimensions shape how well a RAG system retrieves from your organization's internal knowledge base: how content is chunked, how it is tagged with metadata, and how clean the source format is.

 Content chunking